2.1 - Data pipelines

 Create a data pipeline

-- In the Data Pipelines page, select +Create a pipeline.
+In the Data pipelines page, select +Create a pipeline.

-The Create a pipeline page displays.
+The Create a pipeline page is displayed.

 Note